kwchurch/GEE/README.md

 Inertia tends to depend on the initialization of $Y_0$ and $Z_0$, as well as
 $K$.
 It is not clear why, but inertia does not seem to improve (decrease) with iterations.
-The answer may depend on a
+The answer may depend on some details in <a href="https://github.com/facebookresearch/faiss/wiki/Faiss-building-blocks:-clustering,-PCA,-quantization">faiss</a>, and especially a hyperparameter: max_points_per_centroid.
-hyperparameter: max_points_per_centroid.

 <h2>Initialization</h2>